ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 -   The `nimble-rich-text-editor` component is a text editing tool that offers a comprehensive range of functionalities for incorporating rich text content.
 It provides users with the ability to apply different text styles and formats to their content.
--   The `nimble-rich-text-viewer` component is way to view all the rich text content.
+-   The `nimble-rich-text-viewer` component is a way to view all the rich text content.

 ### Background